go-gitea/gitea/docs/content/doc/advanced/config-cheat-sheet.en-us.md

 - `DEFAULT_SHOW_FULL_NAME`: **false**: Whether the full name of the users should be shown where possible.
 If the full name isn't set, the username will be used.
 - `SEARCH_REPO_DESCRIPTION`: **true**: Whether to search within description at repository search on explore page.
 - `USE_SERVICE_WORKER`: **false**: Whether to enable a Service Worker to cache frontend assets.
-- `HIDE_IRRELEVANT_REPOS`: **false** Whether to only show relevant repos on the explore page when no keyword is specified and default sorting is used.
+- `ONLY_SHOW_RELEVANT_REPOS`: **false** Whether to only show relevant repos on the explore page when no keyword is specified and default sorting is used.
     A repo is considered irrelevant if it's a fork or doesn't have set metadata (description, topic).

 ### UI - Admin (`ui.admin`)